 The Station‘s main focus is on the Espial space station which is manned by a team of explorers who are currently mid-mission, observing the planet below.
 The team knew the planet had life forms but they were tasked with the role of practically spying and observing them to see if they are friendly or hostile.
 Much to their dismay, the crew discover that the below planet is inhabited with life forms who are constantly at war with each other; however, they continue to study and observe in order to gain as much intel as they can.

 Then, one day, the station goes silent – no reports were being sent back to base and no communications.
 This is where you come in – you have been sent by the space research corporation in order to find all three crew members, investigate what’s been going on and try and salvage their investment.
 Upon entering the station, you are greeted with a simple locked door and an eerie silence other than the occasional ambient sounds.
-As you wander around, interacting with most objects to find codes, reading notes, operating the lights, reading emails, and solving puzzles, you will occasionally see something out of the corner of your eye, see a shadow of a figure, constantly feel like you’re being watched and know that you’re not alone but not know who, or what, is there with you.
+As you wander around, interacting with most objects to find codes, reading notes, operating the lights, reading emails, and solving puzzles, you will occasionally see something out of the corner of your eye, see a shadow of a figure, constantly feel like you’re being watched, yet you don’t know who, or what is there with you.

 As the game is a narrative-heavy game, it is technically possible to bypass a lot of the narrative and B-line to the end, but if you do so then you won’t understand the story – I recommend you interact with everything so you get the full experience out of the game.